HeardLibrary/workshops/Gists/gist.md

   * Set up Github account and go to Gist section
   * Create a to-do list
   * Download a CSV file and create a searchable spreadsheet
-  * Import a Geo Json file and embed it in webpage
+  * Import a GeoJSON file
   * Create a Graphgist

 * Conclusion